 Including these will, once again, establish credibility with the buyers.
 If you do not show the buyers what they are getting, they may feel like you are concealing the product and being dishonest.
 They want to buy your products, but only if they know what they are getting.

-Being as thorough and honest as possible when describing your cell phone lots is going to be vital for your recovery.
+Being as thorough and honest as possible when describing your cell phone lots are going to be vital for your recovery.
 The description should include relevant information for the buyer.
 Although some sellers won’t know all the information about all their lots, the more info you can provide the better.
 The way the auction marketplace works is that there is an established buyer base for every category on the site.

 Giving the buyers a clear understanding of what you are selling will establish a strong credibility of who you are and the quality of your products.
-No one likes a mysterious seller.